This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 The Millon Inventories

 The Rorschach, while used more infrequently today than in the past, can be a helpful adjunct to work with trauma survivors.
-A very small yet growing body of information exists regarding projective assessment of post-traumatic and dissociative symptoms that allows an experienced user of the test to interpret finding through the trauma lens using the Exner scoring system (Andronikof, 2002).
+A very small yet growing body of information exists regarding projective assessment of post-traumatic and dissociative symptoms that allows an experienced user of the test to interpret findings through the trauma lens using the Exner scoring system (Andronikof, 2002).
 The sensitivity of such instruments to individual differences makes them particularly valuable in assessment of subtle post-traumatic phenomena.
 Rorschach users who are interested in becoming more trauma-aware and attuned to manifestations of trauma-related content are referred to the special issue of the journal Rorschachiana on trauma assessment (Andronikof, 2002) referenced above.
 Because of its relative newness, information about trauma profiles using the RPAS scoring system is not available at the time this course was prepared.

 An excellent in-depth discussion of this topic can be found in Briere (2004).
 The APA Division of Trauma Psychology is also in the process of developing material guiding assessors of trauma, which will be found on its website, http://www.apatraumadivision.org.